Kettle Crest

 Overview

-The Kettle Crest in Republic, WA, stands out as one of Washington's most underrated regions for mountain biking.
-The Crest’s lack of renown is largely attributed to the remoteness of its rolling hills and mountains known as the “Okanagan highlands”, located hours drive away from any town with populations greater than 2000.
+The Kettle Crest in Republic, WA stands out as one of Washington's most underrated regions for mountain biking.
+The Crest's lack of renown is largely attributed to the remoteness of its rolling hills and mountains known as the "Okanagan highlands", located hours drive away from any town with populations greater than 2000.
 In our opinion, this is what makes this one of the most unique multi-day tour itineraries in the state.

-The Kettle Crest Trail is a 44 miles section of the 1200 mile Pacific Northwest Scenic Trail (A.K.A the PNT), running along close to some of the highest peaks in the region’s highlands.
-Though our time on the KCT proper will be mainly be limited, it provides a great access to some amazing descents off the east and west of the ridge.
+The Kettle Crest Trail is a 44 miles section of the 1200 mile Pacific Northwest Scenic Trail (A.K.A the PNT), running along close to some of the highest peaks in the region's highlands.
+Though our time on the KCT proper will mainly be limited, it provides great access to some amazing descents off the east and west of the ridge.

-Will be repeatedly treated to sweeping views of the Cascades to the west, interior British Columbia mountains to the north, and the Idahoan Selkirk mountain range to the east, with rolling highland hills everywhere one looks in the foreground.
+We'll be repeatedly treated to sweeping views of the Cascades to the west, interior British Columbia mountains to the north, and the Idahoan Selkirk mountain range to the east, with rolling highland hills everywhere one looks in the foreground.

 Join a Kettle Crest mountain bike tour and we will relish the peaceful solitude of this special region of Washington State as we ride miles upon miles of flowy backcountry multi-use trails.